csabagabor/Basic-Shell-implementation-in-C/README.md

 -redirect output of command to file
 -append output of command to file
 -redirect file to input of a command
--supports some internal commands such as cd, echo, pwd, though it does not support them all
+-supports some internal commands such as cd, echo, pwd, though it does not support all of them

 **Some examples**
-It has a bultin help asseccible by the typing 'help'
+It has a bultin help asseccible by typing 'help'
 ![bandicam 2018-06-26 13-29-20-004](https://user-images.githubusercontent.com/37183688/41937889-696b75b6-7946-11e8-818e-a32b9da75f51.jpg)

 Output redirection: